NFA106 – 14.00 Hours

 - Conducting a Difficult Conversation

 All of the executive skills series courses consists of fire and emergency service personnel in positions of authority who have an opportunity to exercise leadership.
-At a minimum, the students should be assigned to a supervisory level position, such as Company Officer (CO).
+At a minimum, the participants should be assigned to a supervisory level position, such as Company Officer (CO).

 Continuing Education And Professional Credits